conmaol/maglocunus/nodes/softplus.md

 # Softplus

-The softplus function is a commonly used [activation function](activation_functions.md) in artificial neurons.
+The softplus function is a commonly used [activation function](activation_functions.md) inside an artificial neuron.

 The softplus function is defined as the function $f$ such that:
 - $f(x)=\ln(1+e^x)$